 At the end of life you will become more fatigued.
 You:

-- may remain in bed for longer periods during the day.
+- May remain in bed for longer periods during the day.

-- may have little desire to eat or drink.
+- May have little desire to eat or drink.

 Your body temperature will become cooler.
 Breathing may become shallow.
 A sigh may be followed by a period of no breathing.
 This pattern may continue for some time, often hours.
 Your skin color may change and become paler or grayish.
 The circulation in your hands and feet will decrease and they may become cool to touch.
 During the last hours of life, you may not speak and may seem to be in a coma or sleeping.
 Nevertheless, you may still be able to hear voices.

-After a patient dies, the social worker can:
+After a person dies, MSK counselors can:

-- tell them about other services in the community that can help during this difficult time
+- Tell them about other services in the community that can help during this difficult time.

 It is hard to think about dying.
 But many people believe it can be a time of growth and closeness with family and loved ones.
 Death is different for everyone.
-We can assist in controlling symptoms as well as helping with the emotional and spiritual distress.
 Our goal is to help you and your loved ones through this time with comfort, peace, and dignity.Back to top